buckcri/web3auth/README.md

 # Web3auth Demo

 ## About
-This is a proof-of-concept implementation for a client-server authentication flow leveraging cryptographic functions of a Web3 wallet in the browser to authenticate a client, i.e. no user-password database is necessary.
+This is a proof-of-concept implementation for a client-server authentication flow leveraging cryptographic functions of a Web3 wallet in the browser to authenticate a client, enabling user identification without any user database.
 The client is authenticated by their wallet public key/address.

 See below for a more detailed flow documentation.